 Chicken Enchilada Skillet One Pot Recipe

-- 1 cup long grain white rice, uncooked
+- 1 cup white rice uncooked (I used Jasmine)

 - 2 cups chicken stock

-- 1 4 oz can Old El Paso green chiles, undrained
+- 1 can Old El Paso green chiles undrained (4 ounces)

-- 1 10 oz. can mild Old El Paso enchilada sauce
+- 1 can mild Old El Paso enchilada sauce (10 ounces)

 - 1 cup frozen corn kernels

-- Add the rice to the pot and stir.
-Cook for 3-4 minutes, stirring occasionally.
+Add the rice to the pot and stir.
+Cook for 2-3 minutes to toast the rice, stirring occasionally.
 Some of the chicken and rice should be golden brown.